-No fault divorce will allow couples to end their marriage or civil partnership without having to blame each other for the breakdown of their relationship.
+No fault divorce allows couples to end their marriage or civil partnership without having to blame each other for the breakdown of their relationship.
 It also removes the possibility of one spouse contesting the divorce, which can potentially leave the other spouse waiting years to be able to have an uncontested divorce.
 The term ‘no blame divorce’ is also sometimes used.

-The change in the law will simplify the process of divorce and remove the option to contest the divorce.
+The new divorce law simplifies the process of divorce and removes the option to contest the divorce.
 The main changes are detailed below:

-- The parties will only need to produce a statement of irretrievable breakdown – no blame will be apportioned
+- The parties need only produce a statement of irretrievable breakdown – no blame will be apportioned

 - An application for divorce can be made jointly or by a sole applicant